What Tests Are Available For Discovering Dental Toxicity? – Read Posts 8 and 9.

-Image 3 and 4 – Image 3 taken at the start of year two of chelation and the last image featured taken at the end of year two into chelation, presenting improved blood circulation around the mouth, nose, ear areas.
-The cranial nerve area near and around the ears, particularly showing great improvement to the right-hand side of the face, where the crown restoration had been removed, a “problem” silver prong root canal treatment and amalgams, removing an amount of mixed metal.
+Image 3 and 4 – Image 3 taken at the start of year two of chelation and the last image featured, taken at the end of year two into chelation, presenting improved blood circulation around the mouth, nose, ear areas.
+The cranial nerve area near and around the ears, particularly showing great improvement to the right-hand side of the face, where the crown restoration, a “problem” silver prong root canal treatment and amalgams all removed from the oral cavity.

 Each and every image taken after the removal of the dental restoration, during what is now several years of the chelation process, presented marked improvement.

 Practitioners in the UK offering medical thermal imaging scans can be found online by simple search engine location enquiries.

 Posts are in numbered order for completeness.
-You now may like to next read post 9 Blood Tests and Scans.
+You now may like to next read post 9, Tests and Scans.

 Important.
 Please read our terms and conditions of use of this website.